Essential Maintenance Checklist to Extend the Life of Your Mechanical Fasteners

 Daily Inspection Routine

-- Look for rust spots, cracks, or missing heads.
-Even a tiny rust patch can grow under vibration.
+- Give each fastener a once‑over for rust spots, cracks, or missing heads.
+Even a speck of rust can spread under constant vibration.

-- Use a torque wrench set to the manufacturer’s spec.
-Over‑tightening stretches the bolt; under‑tightening lets it loosen.
+- Grab a torque wrench and set it to the manufacturer’s spec.
+Over‑tightening stretches the bolt; under‑tightening lets it back out.

-- Give the fastener a gentle tap with a small hammer.
-If it rattles, the thread may be stripped or the nut may be loose.
+- Lightly tap the fastener with a small hammer.
+A clear rattle usually means the threads are stripped or the nut is loose.
+Silence?
+Good sign.

 Cleaning and Lubrication